vinceimbat/vinceimbat/content/Acquire a skill or knowledge rapidly by being specific, prioritizing the most relevant parts, and deliberately practicing.md

 2. Identify which of those parts are most relevant and important to you.
 3. Learn enough about these most relevant parts to be able to practice them and self-correct yourself.
 4. Remove physical, mental, and emotional barriers to practice.
-5. Use [[Deliberate practice]] to learn the most relevant parts for at least 20 hours or until you have achieved your target level of performance.
+5. Use [[deliberate practice]] to learn the most relevant parts for at least 20 hours or until you have achieved your target level of performance.

 This process is obviously inspired by the [[Three-stage model of skill acquisition]].
 I find this very compelling, given the nature of my monthly schedule.
 I want to be able to achieve learning goals within my free 26 days every month.